MicrosoftDocs/powerbi-docs/articles/powerbi-service-what-are-apps.md

 There are two licensing options for viewing apps.

 * Option 1: All business users in your organization need Power BI Pro licenses to view apps.
-* Option 2: If your organization has a Premium subscription and an app workspace resides in the Power BI Premium capacity, then business users can access the content with a Power BI free license instead.
+* Option 2: Free users in your organization can view app content if the app resides in a Power BI Premium capacity.
 Read [What is Power BI Premium?](https://aka.ms/changethislink) for details.

 ## Install an app